LeneFischer/GST102FOSS4GLabs/module7lab/qgis2_6/Module 7 Lab.md

 ## Task 1 Explore data ##
+###Important about data storage
+Create a folder without space or special characters.
+Example **c:\lab7data\**.
+Insert the downloaded data in the folder.
+Some functions in **Processing** does not work if data name is with special characters.

+###Important for **Mac**
+For using GDAL and LAStools please install Wine - Follow the instruction on [http://rapidlasso.com/2014/10/04/using-lastools-on-mac-os-x-with-wine/](http://rapidlasso.com/2014/10/04/using-lastools-on-mac-os-x-with-wine/)

 In this task, you will use a digital elevation model to create several terrain related data sets: slope, aspect and hillshade.
 These terrain derived data sets can be important in site selection and other terrain based spatial analyses.
 The data is downloaded from **The Danish Geodata Agency** - [http://download.kortforsyningen.dk](http://download.kortforsyningen.dk)